-This fall I will be teaching a Seminary course on Christianity and the Arts in which we will determine how a Christian view of beauty and truth meets form and content within the arts.
+This summer I will be teaching a Seminary course on Christianity and the Arts in which we will determine how a Christian view of beauty and truth meets form and content within the arts.
 One of the texts we will examine is Francis Schaeffer’s Art and the Bible in which he states, “The Christian is the one whose imagination should fly beyond the stars”.
-This book is a primer on biblical creativity with the idea that “we create out of a worldview and it is our responsibility to align that point of view with Scripture before continuing on” (9).
+Schaeffer reminds us that the father of Jesus was also the God of beauty.
+He created the heavens, the earth, and all of its inhabitants.
+Everything that we see speaks to the depth of the creative mind of God.
+Art and the Bible is a primer on biblical creativity with the idea that “we create out of a worldview and it is our responsibility to align that point of view with Scripture before continuing on” (9).

 With reference to poetry, the most obvious Biblical reference is in Psalms.
 But there is also Jewish poetry in 2 Samuel and the Song of Solomon.
 Schaeffer states that it is probably much easier to write Anglo-Saxon poetry than Hebrew poetry which requires strict literary discipline (40).

 Visual imagery has been an important way for artists to honor the stories of the Bible.
 The art of the Renaissance from artists Cimabue (1240-1302), Giotto (1267-1337), Michelangelo (1475-1564) and Leonardo da Vinci (1452-1519) were among these artists.
 This important theme slowly began to fade away in Europe in the 17th century and became “Humanistic”.
 Can God still be honored in visual arts (painting, photography, etc) that are not based on Biblical themes?